HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Appendix

 \subsection{Real-world experiment setup}

+We train the sim2real policies in the simulators of a hallway (Fig.~\ref{fig:sim_env_appendix}(b) in Appendix), a lounge (Fig.~\ref{fig:sim_env_appendix}(c)), and an atrium (Fig.~\ref{fig:sim_env_appendix}(a)) for $2\times 10^8$ timesteps with a decaying learning rate $ 5\times 10^{-5}$.
 The distance between the starting and the goal position of the robot ranges from 6m to 11m.
 The pedestrians were told to react naturally to the robot based on their own preferences.
 In some testing episodes, other pedestrians who were unaware of our experiment also engaged with the robot.

-The configuration of hardware testing is shown in Fig.~\ref{fig:pipeline}(b).
-We use a TurtleBot 2i with an RPLIDAR-A3 laser scanner.
+We use the following two sets of robot hardware: \begin{itemize} \item In Hallway and Lounge environments, we use a TurtleBot 2i equipped with an RPLIDAR-A3 laser scanner, an Intel RealSense tracking camera T265, a Nvidia Jetson Xaiver board, and a remote host computer.
 We first use the ROS \texttt{gmapping} package to create a map of the environment.
 Then, we process the map to combine small obstacles and eliminate noises.
-To reduce sim2real gap of the LiDAR point clouds, we use artificial point clouds obtained from localization and mapping, instead of the raw point clouds from LiDAR.
-The reason is that the artificial point clouds are cleaner and are not obstructed by humans.
-When a navigation trial begins, a user inputs the robot goal position through a keyboard.
-To detect human positions, we use an off-the-shelf people detector~\cite{Jia2020DRSPAAM}.
-We use an Intel RealSense tracking camera T265 to obtain the pose of the robot $(p_x, p_y, \theta)$ and the robot wheel encoder to obtain its velocity $(u_x, u_y)$.
+To detect human positions from LiDAR point clouds, we use an off-the-shelf people detector, DR-SPAAM~\cite{Jia2020DRSPAAM}.
+Since DR-SPAAM tends to treat obstacles as false positive humans, we mitigate this issue by removing the point clouds that belong to pre-mapped static obstacles from the LiDAR readings, then feed the remaining point clouds that only contain humans to DR-SPAAM.
+We use the T265 camera to obtain the pose of the robot $(p_x, p_y, \theta)$ and the robot wheel encoder to obtain its velocity $(u_x, u_y)$.
+The host computer runs the robot policies and perception modules, while the TurtleBot only receives and sends ROS messages.
+The host computer and TurtleBot communicate through ROS.

+\item In Atrium and Outdoor environment, we use a Clearpath Jackal robot equipped with an ZED 2i camera and an Ouster LiDAR.
+The system is built using ROS.
+The software stack is similar to the TurtleBot except the following differences: We use ZED 2i to detect the positions of humans and the pose of the robot.
+The pre-built map and robot localization are obtained from ENML algorithm~\cite{enml}.
+All computations are executed entirely onboard, utilizing an Intel i7-9700TE CPU and an NVIDIA RTX A2000 GPU.